 In Search of Small-Town America

-It is in no way intended as an authoritative work, or a comprehensive travelogue, and although focussed primarily on small-town culture, it is very much a random, and personal view.
-It includes a variety of incidental observations; societal, media and political comment, and carefully considered insight.
-Often related with caustically casual humour, and with a sprinkling of expletives thrown-in, it's an occasionally flippant, but always informed view, of an iconic part of the wide American landscape.
+It is in no way intended as an authoritative work, or as a comprehensive travelogue, and although focused primarily on small-town culture, it is very much a random and personal view: A variety of incidental observations; societal, media and political comment, and carefully considered insight.

-An ‘historical record’ of how things were in North America, at the start of the twenty-first century.
+An ‘Historical record’ of how things were in North America, at the start of the twenty-first century.

 REGISTERED BY THE BRITISH LIBRARY: ISBN 978-1-3999-4150-1